drbean/curriculum/pages/homepage/markdown/ChinA.md

 Wait.
 I think it was a different magazine
 [China Pictorial][2]
 [2]: https://archive.org/details/ChinaPictorial/CP1969-01/page/n37/mode/2up
-Anyway, it was like a picture magazine, but printed, not on glossy paper, but on matt paper.
+Anyway, it was like a glossy picture magazine, but printed, not on glossy paper, but on matt paper.